eCommerce Product Photography 2026: A Complete Guide to Make Extra Profit

 The best practice is to put one 360-degree image that allows your audience to rotate the item and see it from any angle they prefer.

-Prior Natural Light
+2. Prior Natural Light

 Natural lights have no alternative when you choose to capture the most natural look of your product.
 It creates an inviting look, increases audience trust, and empowers your branding strategy.

-Consider Lifestyle Images
+3. Consider Lifestyle Images

-Besides the main image and close-up shots, you should showcase lifestyle images that bring your product into reality.
-Lifestyle images tell your audience a story, visualizing your products are being used by a renowned model in his/her everyday life.
+Lifestyle images tell your audience a story, visualizing your products being used by a renowned model in his/her everyday life.

 It helps your audience envision themselves using your products, which makes them more connected emotionally.

-Choose the Right Props
+4. Choose the Right Props

 Props enhance the overall emotions of your product photo.
 It is an object that supports your product in the frame when telling stories.
-Choosing the right prop is crucial to evoke the emotion you want.

-Let’s say, you sell organic cosmetics in your eCommerce store.
-In that case, you can use green leaves, white towels, etc. as props.
-Because they enhance the feeling of freshness, which aligns with your products.
+Let’s say you sell organic cosmetics in your eCommerce store.
+In that case, you can use green leaves, white towels, etc., as props.

-Retouch and Adjust the Color Tone
+5. Retouch and Adjust the Color Tone

 Basic retouching is required for all the product images, as it removes imperfections and improves the consistency of your photo color.

 However, advanced retouching requires professionals.
-In this case, you can get professional photo retouching services from UK Clipping Path, if you feel it necessary.
+In this case, you can get professional photo retouching services from UK Clipping Path if you feel it necessary.

-Compress Your File Size
+6. Compress Your File Size

 Raw files contain all the details of your image, resulting in the creation of heavy files.
 Larger files can slow down your site.
 It is one of the major turnovers for your audiences.